Elscha/ML-Scripts-Dissertation/README.md

 ## Files

 * `ML-Analysis.py`: Main analysis script.
 This script can be used to start the various analyses.
 * `NeuralNetwork.py`: Additional script that implements the Neural Network.
-Will be executed as part of `ML-Analysis.py`, if the nural network analysis was selected.
+Will be executed as part of `ML-Analysis.py`, if the neural network analysis was selected.
 * `testGPU.py`: May be used to check whether GPUs are configured correctly and can be used by Tensorflow.
 * `RFE_reduced_subsets_final.csv`: The list of metrics retained by each RFE-cluster.
 * `ZERO_IMPORTANCE_ALL.csv`: The list of unimportant metrics of the **ALL** cluster.